The Benefits of Building a Garden Room Office

 The benefits of building a garden room office

 It’s not always ideal to have to share space, especially if you have young children running around your feet when you need to work.
-I’m talking from experience as my office space was shared with the playroom for my children.
-We were very lucky to have the space for me to fit a desk into, but if I needed to work when the children were home then it became very difficult.
+I’m talking from experience, as my office space was shared with the playroom for my children.
+We were very lucky to have the space for me to fit a desk into, but if I needed to work when the children were home, then it became challenging.

 In this blog post, I am going to explore the pros and cons of building a garden room office.